MicrosoftDocs/winrt-api/windows.web.http/httpclient.md

 ## -description

 Sends HTTP requests and receives HTTP responses from a resource identified by a URI.
+For programming guidance for the **HttpClient** class, and code examples, see the [HttpClient](/windows/uwp/networking/httpclient) conceptual topic.

 ## -remarks